-Management practitioners such as executives, managers and professionals are the movers and shakers of the world.
-It is their decisions that impact whether an organization performs well, mediocre or worse.
-However, management practitioners cannot directly achieve organizational performance.
-It is rather the sum of all management decisions they take day in and day out that finally add up to an organization’s performance.
+Management practitioners such as executives, managers and professionals are the movers and shakers of the business world.
+It is their decisions that shift an organization’s performance from underperformance or mediocracy to excellence.
+However, individual decisions rarely bring around these improvements in isolation.
+It is rather the sum of all management decisions they take day in and day out that add up to an organization’s performance.

 Management knowledge to make the right decisions

 There is a huge body of knowledge available that promises to guide management practitioners in taking the right decisions.
-A closer look at it reveals that a big portion of this knowledge has been created based on anecdotal evidence only and in many cases with commercial interests in mind.
-Every single day management practitioners are exposed to this type of knowledge in various forms such as business books, trainings, articles and blog posts.
+A closer look at it reveals that a big portion of this knowledge has been created based only on anecdotal evidence and in many cases with commercial interests in mind.
+Every single day management practitioners are exposed to this type of knowledge via the latest business books, trainings, articles and blog posts.

-The key messages conveyed are easy answers to complex problems and one fits all receipts that promise exceptional results, but don’t keep up to its promises once implemented.
+The key messages conveyed are easy answers to complex problems and one-size fits all solutions that promise exceptional results.
+Unsurprisingly, the advice is often a poor fit to complex and diverse organizations and fail to deliver.
 Some of them not just fall short of the promised results, but have the potential to harm an organization and its employees.
-So what knowledge should management practitioners consider as appropriate to increase organizational performance?
+So, what knowledge should management practitioners consider as appropriate to increase organizational performance?

 Obstacles management practitioners need to overcome

-A small fraction of management knowledge is of high quality and really makes a differences when it comes to organizational performance.
-However, there are four major obstacles management practitioners need to overcome in order find, understand interpret and implement it:
+Amongst the morass of available management resources, there are nuggets of valuable advice and approaches based on robust research.
+Applied appropriately, these can really make a difference when it comes to organizational performance.
+However, there are four major obstacles management practitioners need to overcome in order find, understand, interpret, and implement that knowledge:

 How to find management knowledge?